arashabbac/EasyResult/README.md

     exceptionService.Add(typeof(UnauthorizedAccessException),HttpStatusCode.Unauthorized);
   }
   ```
-  If some exception throws and you did not assign its HttpStatusCode, then EasyResult marked it as an unhandled exception and return 500 HttpStatusCode.
+  If some exception throws and you did not assign its HttpStatusCode, then EasyResult marked it as an unhandled exception and return 500 HttpStatusCode(Or whatever that configured in ResultOption).